Geology of New Caledonia: Subductions and obduction in Eocene and Oligocene

 Fig. 8 Simplified map of New Caledonia tectonics in Eocene, modified from Cluzel et al. (2019) and Patriat et al. (2018).
 For the cross-sectional evolution with line marked in blue from west (W) to east (E), please refer to Fig. 5.

 Entering the Eocene, the tectonic setting shifted back to a collision one, but the mechanisms are not well understood.
 One of the explanations is the reactivation of the former backarc spreading ridge into a trench by the convection current, causing subduction of the Australian Plate from 55 Ma.

 The presence of the subduction-obduction complex suggests a sequence of a new intra-oceanic subduction zone with dextral components.
 The interception of the trench and the Norfolk Ridge evolved into Grande Terre.
 The basaltic Poya Terrane and the South Loyalty Basin can be interpreted as the new forearc, with an extinct trench along the Basin, while the North Loyalty Basin is the backarc.
 As the oceanic lithosphere of the Australian Plate was subducting under an oceanic plate in the northeast, the descending slab metamorphosed to become the Diahot and Pouébo Terranes under high pressure.
 The moisture released from metamorphism caused partial melting, initiating a series of extrusive volcanism to form the arc of Loyalty Ridge/Islands.
 The oblique subduction was then jammed by the more buoyant continental lithosphere of the Norfolk Ridge, which resists sinkage further into the mantle.
 Instead, the oceanic lithosphere obducted above the basement of the Norfolk Ridge, thus bringing units like the Poya Terrane and the Peridotite Nappe onto Grande Terre.

 After obduction, the uplift and exhumation of the metamorphic core complex between Oligocene and Miocene are either simultaneous, or resultant of an extensional event i.e. unloading due to slab detachment.
 Intrusion of granitoids into the Peridotite Nappe also happened in the Oligocene, possibly due to a short-term reactivated subduction from the New Caledonia Basin.
 Such hypothesis is synchronized with the proposed relationship between the metamorphic antiform and a renewed compression by such motion.

 Re-emergence of New Caledonia after Oligocene

 Nepoui Series witnessed the uplift of Grande Terre in the Miocene, possibly by the forearc bulge in response to the subduction nearby to Vanuatu.
 It was followed by erosion with deposition happening again, along with the development of fluvial network(s).
 Nowadays, the tropical climate on the island facilitates heavy erosion, while the coral reef surrounding the islands has started developing only in the last 400,000 years.

 Meanwhile, as the Loyalty Ridge approaches the New Hebrides Trench in the east, current seismic activity is triggered with potential orogeny in the future.

 Earth resources

-Due to the obduction of the Peridotite Nappe, origininating in the metal-enriched mantle, metal ores are concentrated as the main earth resources in the region.
+Due to the obduction of the Peridotite Nappe, originating in the metal-enriched mantle, metal ores are concentrated as the main earth resources in the region.